Careers

 Eligibility Requirements:

-To Enroll in a California Medication Technician training program, you must:
+To Enroll in a California Medication Support Technician training program, you must:

 - Have a high school diploma or GED.